FATMAP difficulty grade

 The trail connects with the service road that switchbacks up Mt.

 At the final switchback there is a narrower trail traversing north towards tunnel bluffs.

 Follow this trail into the valley and up the flank of Brunswick where a trail branches off heading uphill.

 This trail rapidly gets quite steep and narrow.

 It's quite vertical and climbs more like stairs for much of the elevation gain.

 The trail levels off slightly and cuts across the Howe Sound Crest Trail.

-Eventually the trail leads to shale like lose rock.
+Eventually the trail leads to shale like loose rock.

 It's not steep, but the footing is mediocre.